nvjome/DebounceNoInt/README.md

 Arduino library for debouncing buttons.
 Uses a non-blocking process without interrupts.

-Provides options for using internal pullups, active high or low selection, and setting the debounce time.
+Provides options for edge and steady-state detection through a custom enumerated type or getter functions.